that time my manager spent $1M on a backup server that I never used

-When I eventually leveraged the right people to get access to this system it seemed very snappy, it was very quick to send data to it: I had direct fibre lines attached to the database servers themselves and I could completely saturate the drives I had for local backups.
+When I eventually leveraged the right people to get access to this system (basically I was handed an IP and an instruction that it was NFS) it seemed very snappy, it was very quick to send data to it: I had even been given direct fibre lines attached to the database servers themselves, and in my testing I could completely saturate the drives I had been using for local backups.

 I was happy.